TheRealZephros/master-thesis/chapters/materials.typ

 #import "@preview/glossarium:0.5.1": gls, glspl

 = Materials
-@fo_nlp_res

-@mtd_res
+This section describes the materials used in the study, including the datasets, tools, and resources that were essential for conducting the experiments and analyses.

+== spaCy
+Spacy is an open-source software library for advanced #gls("NLP") in Python.
+It is designed specifically for production use and is widely used in industry.
+Spacy provides a wide range of features for processing text data, including tokenization, part-of-speech tagging, named entity recognition, and dependency parsing.
+It also includes pre-trained models for a variety of languages and domains, making it easy to get started with #gls("NLP") tasks.
+The relevant features of spaCy for this thesis are the #gls("POS") tagger and morphologizer and to a lesser degree the lemmatizer and dependency parsing capabilities.

+== Language Resources From #gls("MTD")
+#gls("MTD") Has released a number of resources for the Faroese language.
+A Github repository @fo_nlp_res contains a collection of datasets and models @mtd_res. \ \
+A private corpus developed by Uni Johannesen was used as a testset to evaluate the performance of the grammar and spelling models.
+The corpus contains \~2700 sentences and consists of manually corrected and annotated essays from students.
+The essays were written in Faroese and contain a variety of errors, including spelling, grammar, and punctuation errors.

-== Faroe University Press papers
+== Faroe University Press Papers And Books
-@faroe_uni_press has published a number of papers in the various fields, including linguistics, history.
-The papers were collected in the form of PDF files.
+#gls("FRO") has published a number of papers and books in the various fields.
+The file format of the papers and books is pdf, so some preprocessing is needed to get the text out of them.
+All publications can be found for free on their #link("https://ojs.setur.fo/index.php/index/index")[website].
+The papers are from #gls("FRO"). #gls("FRO") is an annual journal with scientific articles from and about the Faroe Islands and Faroese issues.
+The journal spans all scientific fields with articles  in Faroese (mostly Humanities and Social Sciences) or English (Natural and Life Sciences).
+The books are from #gls("FROB"). #gls("FROB")  was established in 2005.
+It publishes works from all scientific fields in the Faroe Islands.
+Publications are in Faroese, English and Danish.

 == Universal Dependencies
 #gls("UD") is a framework for cross-linguistic grammatical annotation designed to provide a consistent syntactic and morphological analysis across a wide variety of languages.
-It is based on a universal set of dependency relations and part-of-speech (POS) tags, enabling multilingual parsing and linguistic comparison.
+It is based on a universal set of dependency relations and #gls("POS") tags, enabling multilingual parsing and linguistic comparison.
-The UD framework represents syntactic structure using dependency trees, where words are connected by labeled directed edges that define their grammatical relationships (e.g., nsubj for nominal subjects, obj for objects).
+The UD framework represents syntactic structure using dependency trees, where words have labels that define their grammatical relationships.
 These annotations follow a principle of typological neutrality, ensuring that the framework remains applicable across languages with diverse syntactic structures.
 The two faroese UD datasets used in this study are the @oft and @farpahc.
-Both datasets contain manually annotated sentences in Faroese, @oft contains... @farpahc contains...
-These datasets are valuable resources for training and evaluating NLP models on Faroese text, enabling the development of pos morph etc ... // TODO add more details about the datasets

-== No Language Left Behind
-@NLLB
+Both datasets contain manually annotated sentences in Faroese. \ \
+@oft is based on sentences from the Faroese Wikipedia.
+The whole Wikipedia was analysed using  @trond_tool.
+Sentences that contained unknown words were removed.
+The remaining sentences were manually annotated for Universal Dependencies and the morphology and #gls("POS") tags were converted deterministically using a lookup table.
+Errors in the original morphology and disambiguation were corrected where found.
+The treebank contains a lot of copula sentences and very little first or second person, as can be expected from Wikipedia texts. \ \
+@farpahc is a conversion of the @farpahc_og to the Universal Dependencies scheme using @ud_converter. @farpahc_og is a 53,000 word corpus which includes three texts from the 19th and 20th centuries.
+These texts were originally manually parsed according to the @ppche annotation scheme.
+Two of these parsed texts have been automatically converted to the Universal Dependencies scheme to create the 40,000 word @farpahc.

+== Bendingar.fo
+Bendingar.fo is a website, that hosts #gls("BEND") @bend_grunn. #gls("BEND") contains inflections, lemmas and morphological data for faroese words and names.
+Most words are taken from wordlists that were made for #gls("RÆTT") @rætt, that were taken from a faroese dictionary @fo_ordabók.
+The names are from the name list from #gls("MAL") @bend_grunn.
+The project to make #gls("BEND") was started in 2021-22, and was called Insular Nordic morphological database project and got funds from Nordplus Nordic Language (NPLA-2021/10025).

+== #gls("NLLB")
+The faroese dataset consists of multiple types of data primary #gls("BITEXT"), mined #gls("BITEXT") and monolingual Text.
+For faroese, the datasets consist of primary @nllb_fo_1 and mined bittext @nllb_fo_2.
+The primary #gls("BITEXT") corpora are publicly available parallel corpora from a variety of sources.
+The mined #gls("BITEXT") corpora are retrieved by large-scale #gls("BITEXT") mining.
+The mined data includes all the English-centric directions and a subset of non-English-centric directions.
+Only the faroese data is used in this study.